-To Future researchers: Finally, we recommend future researchers to use different methodologies to determine the cause/effect relationship and degree of severity of VI by using an appropriate ophthalmic instrument like Ophthalmoscope, Tonometer, to check visual impairment
+To Future Researchers: Finally, we recommend that future researchers use different methodologies to determine the cause/effect relationship and degree of severity of VI by using an appropriate ophthalmic instrument like an Ophthalmoscope or Tonometer to check for visual impairment.

-Lists of Abbreviation and Acronyms
+List of Abbreviations and Acronyms

 - AP: Action Potential

 - OHS: Occupational Health and Safety

 - ON: Optic Nerve

 - PPE: Personal Protective Equipment

 - PVA: Presenting Visual Acuity

 - UVR: Ultra Violet Rays

 - VA: Visual Acuity

-- VI: Visual impairment
+- VI: Visual Impairment

-Statements and Declaration
+Statements and Declarations

-Authors' contributions
+Authors' Contributions

-- Kasahun Rikita: Principal investigator of the research and had full role in the research paper and manuscript - Mihret Getnet and Fikadu Seyoum: Act as principal advisors and co-advisors respectively in guiding, commenting and contributed to manuscript editing activities.
+• Kasahun Rikita: Principal investigator of the research and had a full role in the research paper and manuscript.

+• Mihret Getnet and Fikadu Seyoum: Acted as principal advisors and co-advisors, respectively, in guiding, commenting, and contributing to manuscript editing activities.